In south central Ohio, living with a disability can be treacherous.

 Supplemental Security Income (SSI) is a needs-based program.
 Individuals suffering from a physical or mental disability that has lasted or will last for a year, or is likely to lead to death, should qualify for Social Security Income.
 During the SSI application process, the applying individual will be asked to provide documentation regarding household income and expenses, investments and savings, and assets including vehicles and homes.

 Applying for SSDI benefits can be an anxiety inducing process.
 There are many forms to complete, and it can be hard to keep things straight.
-By working with an experienced, educated and considerate SSDI lawyer in Chillicothe, Ohio, you can ensure that all the necessary information is collected, organized and presented to the Social Security Administration.
+By working with an experienced, educated and considerate SSDI lawyer, you can ensure that all the necessary information is collected, organized and presented to the Social Security Administration.

 If either of your applications are denied, it is crucial to appeal the denial quickly.
-Often these denials come with requests for additional information, which the attorneys at Barkan Meizlish, LLP will ensure is done as fast as possible.
-The team at Barkan Meizlish, LLP, has decades of experience fighting through the twists and turns of the SSDI/SSI programs, enabling us to react quickly and entirely.
+Often these denials come with requests for additional information, which the attorneys at Barkan Meizlish DeRose Cox, LLP will ensure is done as fast as possible.
+The team at Barkan Meizlish DeRose Cox, LLP, has decades of experience fighting through the twists and turns of the SSDI/SSI programs, enabling us to react quickly and entirely.

 Applying for SSDI and/or SSI can be challenging.
-The team at Barkan Meizlish, LLP knows that individuals applying for SSDI or SSI benefits are dealing with maintaining their health, as well as their finances.
+The team at Barkan Meizlish DeRose Cox, LLP knows that individuals applying for SSDI or SSI benefits are dealing with maintaining their health, as well as their finances.
 Our Social Security Disability and Social Security Income attorneys will take on tasks that could fall through the cracks or seem like insurmountable trials to our clients.

 Fill out the form below to get started.